 The great thing about RadPad is that they don’t impose fees on rent payments made with a debit card.
 According to reports on FlyerTalk, Metabank Visa gift cards processed as a debit card by RadPad.
 I have not been able to find confirmation on FlyerTalk or various Reddit threads of Vanilla Visas being coded as debit cards by RadPad.
 If you have any insight on this, please share in the comment section.

 5. Spend it.
 Here’s a novel approach: Use the extra gift cards for household spending.
 Gift cards can be a great budgeting tool, helping you manage your expenses better.
-You can use them to pay household bills, in-store purchases, and even online – just be sure to register the card first for online purchases.
-If you have more gift cards than you can reasonably spend, then see if you can sell them to friends or family members.
+You can use them to pay household bills, in-store purchases, and even shop online.
+Just be sure to register the card first for online purchases.
+If you have more gift cards than you can reasonably spend, see if you can sell them to friends or family members.

 Which of these methods are you using to unload excess gift cards now that Bluebird and Serve are out of the picture?